+Home Museum Wanted Advertising Articles EMail

 Display Technology: Nixie Tube, 14 Digits

-Logic Technology: Discrete diode/transistor circuitry
+Logic Technology: Discrete diode/transistor logic

 Magnetic Core Memory array for working register storage